sturhangil/Cybersecurity_Bootcamp/README.md

 - Filebeat

 These Beats allow us to collect the following information from each machine:
-- Filebeat: Filebeat allows us to collect log events which helps us to track any suspicious activities.
+- Filebeat: Filebeat allows us to move the log files from one place to another.
+By this way, the collected log data can be analyzed by Logstash or Elasticsearch.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: